frjo/hugo-theme-zen/README.md

 ### Todo

 * Implement more use of css4 variables.
-* Make css4 variables change based on breakpoints.
-The zen-gutters e.g. can be set to 10px for mobile and increase to 20px for larger displays.
 * Remove all use of "typey". (low priority)

 ## Table of contents